 The Choir has about 130 singers and has retained a reputation for quality music making.
 It performs with a period-instrument orchestra when singing Bach, Handel and other early repertoire and works with soloists of the highest calibre.
 Several have sung lead roles in international opera houses, including Teatro La Fenice, Venice, the Royal Opera House and Glyndebourne.

 The Society gives four concerts a year, covering a wide range of music from Bach to Gershwin, and is not afraid to take on ambitious projects.
 The summer 2013 concert included a new work, And since to look at things in bloom commissioned from its former conductor, the rising composer Graham Ross.
 In November 2013 the Society performed Haydn’s Creation in Cadogan Hall and in March 2014 Monteverdi’s Vespers of 1610 with period instruments of the Purcell Orchestra and the English Cornett and Sackbut Ensemble.
-In June 2015 KCS returned to Cadogan Hall to perform Verdi’s Requiem.
+KCS returned to Cadogan Hall to perform Verdi’s Requiem and Bach’s B Minor Mass in June 2015 and March 2018, respectively.
 The Society enjoys singing both the favourites of the choral repertoire, including popular opera choruses, as well as less well known works.

-Concerts in 2017/18 include the wonderful Mozart Requiem with the Thames Sinfonia in the beautifully restored All Saints Church in Kingston.
-KCS is also looking forward to a return to Cadogan Hall, with a superb quartet of soloists and the period instruments of The Purcell Orchestra, to perform JS Bach’s mighty Mass in B Minor.
-The season’s finale is A Night at the Opera at St Andrew’s Church, Surbiton.
+Concerts in 2018/19 include the wonderful Brahms’ Ein deutsches Requiem with the Thames Sinfonia in the beautifully restored All Saints Church in Kingston.
+In March it is the Society’s 250th concert and it is performing the magnificent Handel’s Messiah with the period instruments of The Purcell Orchestra, as it did for its inaugural concert in 1950, also on March 30th.
+The season’s finale is Duruflé’s Requiem at St Andrew’s Church, Surbiton.

 Our talented Musical Director, Andrew Griffiths, was appointed in January 2011.
 See Our Musicians for more information.
 He followed Graham Ross who left to take up the post of Director of Music at Clare College, Cambridge.